secretstartups/handbook/blog/release-posts/index.html.md

 ## Technical Advisors

-This section is for release 16.5 and prior.
-For release 16.6 and onwards please see the next section [Release 16.6 and onwards - Technical Advisors](#release-166-and-onwards-technical-advisors).
+This section is for releases up to and including 16.5.
+For releases 16.6 and later, see [Release 16.6 and later - Technical Advisors](#release-166-and-later-technical-advisors).
 {: .alert .alert-gitlab-orange}

 Each month, the Release Post Manager may need help with technical hurdles during the release post process.
 In order to provide the release post, which is a time-sensitive and highly visible asset for customers and users, with adequate technical advisement and support, we are piloting a partnership with the GitLab development team to leverage the [Dev Escalation process](/handbook/on-call/#development-team-on-call-rotation) via the Slack `#dev-escalation` channel as an extension.
 This ensures that at all times, if something breaks that the release post team can not resolve themselves, they have access to technical experts for resolution.
 It is recommended that technical advisors review the documented [technical aspects](/handbook/marketing/blog/release-posts/#technical-aspects) of the release post for reference, and the [escalation process](/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html#escalation-process).